What is Your Net Worth? Get Rich Step-by-Step

 An added bonus of knowing your net worth; after figuring out the value of all the stuff you own, most of which you never use, you may decide to sell some of it to get more cash!
 Then, you can use that cash for experiences or things that you really value!

 For the old school method, gather all of your financial statements: bank account(s), investment account(s), retirement account, old savings bonds stuffed in a drawer.
 These are called Financial Assets.
-They are cash or can be converted easily into cash.
+When adding up the asset values of what you own, consider every account that includes cash or can be converted easily into cash.
 Ballpark the value of your home, vehicles, and possessions.